openshift/enhancements/enhancements/coreos-encrypted-by-default.md

 To provide install-time _and_ rolling re-encryption, CoreOS boot images will:
 * Have the root filesystem housed in a LUKS container.
-* Use the 'null-cipher' for the initial LUKS container "encrpytion".
+* Use the 'null-cipher' for the initial LUKS container "encryption".
 This allows _any_ passphrase to unlocked the LUKS container.
 * The passphrase will be stored in a LUKS token via the Clevis plaintext pin.

 Note: the default boot image is _effectively *NOT* encrypted_.

-On first boot, a Dracut module will re-encrypt the LUKS container unless the kernel CLI parameter ('rd.coreos.no_encrpytion=1') is used.
+On first boot, a Dracut module will re-encrypt the LUKS container unless the kernel CLI parameter ('rd.coreos.no_encryption=1') is used.
 The module will likely run after Ignition has completed.
 It will:
   * Prepare a random passphrase,
   * Randomize the LUKS container's UUID,
   * Re-encrypt the LUKS container using AES-256-CBC (FIPS 140-2 compliant).
 This process generates a new random master key.